Clippers beat Pacers 129-96 for 1st 4-game winning streak

-LOS ANGELES (AP) — Marcus Morris Sr. scored a season-high 20 points to lead seven players in double figures, and the Los Angeles Clippers defeated the Indiana Pacers 129-96 on Sunday night for their first four-game winning streak of the season.
+LOS ANGELES (AP) — Marcus Morris scored a season-high 20 points to lead seven players in double figures, and the Los Angeles Clippers defeated the Indiana Pacers 129-96 on Sunday night for their first four-game winning streak of the season.

 With sharpshooter Lou Williams sidelined, Morris came off the bench to hit four 3-pointers, tying his season-high.
 He was coming off an 18-point performance at Sacramento on Friday.
 The Clippers made 19 of 39 from long-range, outdueling the Pacers, who were 11 of 38.